Posted by Barb Gavitt, CDEI, ITP, SILA-F ● October 14, 2022

 How can I start studying for the SIE exam?

 A.D.
-Banker offers a Securities Industry Essentials (SIE) Online Course that includes videos, practice exams, audio, activities, key facts, and can be supplemented with flashcards, study manuals, and web classes.
+Banker offers a Securities Industry Essentials (SIE) exam study materials that include videos, practice exams, audio, activities, key facts, and can be supplemented with flashcards, study manuals, and web classes.

 We recommend you spend 30-50 hours studying for your exam.
 Additionally, we recommend you spend most of your time reading the content.
 This strategy leads to comprehension, as opposed to memorization.
 Practice tests should be used as assessment tools to gauge your understanding; they should not be your exclusive way of learning the material.